Fix 'failed to rename file' problem caused by virus scanner in windows

 I hope, but don't promise, to add main.c as a prebuilt binary issue984.exe.
 When this is done, I'll call it from bugfixes-test.sh on Windows.
 I will defer marking this bug as "resolved" until I do this work.

-#3 Updated by Axel Waggershauser about 4 years ago
+#3 Updated by Axel Waggershauser over 4 years ago

 1) I had to modify the patch to deal with older versions of MSVC (example 2005) which does not provide the symbol